Skip to Content

 Staying Safe from Violent Crime in Tijuana

-I’ll start off with most visitor’s biggest concern, violent crime.
-You have probably seen shocking stories in the news about gang murders, shootouts, kidnappings, assassinations, and beheadings in the city.
-Tijuana is a tough city with a statistically high crime rate.
+I’ll start off with most visitors’ biggest concern, violent crime.
+You have probably seen shocking stories in the news about gang violence, shootouts, kidnappings, assassinations, and beheadings in the city.
+Tijuana is a violent city with statistically high crime rates.
+This is mostly due to the drug trade.

 In fact, for the past two years, Tijuana has been considered the most violent city in the world with 134 murders per 100,000 residents.
-2020 is on track to surpass the 2000 homicide mark according to this article.
-Luckily, that number is down slightly from the past couple of years.
+Tijuana is often considered to be the most dangerous city in the world.
+According to this article, Tijuana had 1818 killings in the past 12 months.
+Luckily, that number is down slightly from previous years when the number was over 2000.

-The murder rate spiked drastically in recent years because of a turf war between the Sinaloa Cartel and another newer gang, the Nueva Generación Jalisco.
-They are fighting a war over drug trafficking routes through the city and into the United States.
-Violence has increased because the high-level traffickers have lost control over low-level street dealers.
+The murder rate spiked drastically in recent years because of a war caused by territorial disputes between the Sinaloa Cartel and another gang, Nueva Generación Jalisco.
+These drug cartels are fighting a war over drug trafficking routes through the city and into the United States.
+Drug-related violence has increased because the high-level traffickers have lost control over low-level street dealers.

 Of course, the media loves to exaggerate and sensationalize all of this because it makes for exciting news.
-They make it sound like Tijuana is an active war zone.
-US travel advisories tell a similar story.
-They have their own motives.
+They make it sound like Tijuana is an active war zone while it’s really not.

-Innocents who have been killed are usually unlucky bystanders who have been caught in the crossfire when a turf war errupts.
-In the time I have lived in Tijuana, I have not witnessed any cartel-related activity of any kind though I know it exists.
+Innocent people who have been killed are usually unlucky bystanders who have been caught in the crossfire when a turf war erupts.
+In the time I have lived in Tijuana, I have not witnessed any cartel-related activity of any kind, even though I know it exists.
+Organized crime is a serious problem in Tijuana but it is pretty well hidden.

-By sticking to the more touristy parts of Tijuana like Zona Centro (downtown), Zona Rio (the business district), and Playas de Tijuana, you can nearly eliminate your chance of encountering any violent cartel-related crime.
+By sticking to the more touristy parts of Tijuana like Zona Centro (the downtown area), Zona Rio (the business district), Zona Norte (the red-light district) and Playas de Tijuana (the beach), you can nearly eliminate your chance of encountering any violent cartel-related crime.

 Tijuana, Mexico